0x00Jeff/0x00Jeff.github.io/_posts/2020-1-3-tryhackme-wonderland-writeup.md

 I didn't have a clue how to exploit this so I just continued my enumeration, looking up the kernel version led me to try CVE-018-18955 on the box, which kind of gave me a "root prompt" but without any special priveleges, and I have no clue why

-I took a step back and trying finding the `user.txt` flag, I ran couple `find` commands but nothing came up, I started running out of ideas till I viewed the hint on the website
+I took a step back and tried finding the `user.txt` flag, I ran couple `find` commands but nothing came up, I started running out of ideas till I viewed the hint on the website

 ![upside down](https://raw.githubusercontent.com/0x00Jeff/0x00Jeff.github.io/master/assets/thm/wonder/upside_down.png)